matthias-reis/carda-gatsby/content/articles/2020/11/arvensis.md

 ---
 **Arvensis is an experimental ambient project on the Merigold Independent label.
 Its avant-garde sounding tones seem to come from a foreign world.
 Because the project fascinates me so much, I arranged an interview with founder Dani Laubscher.**

 Dani founded Arvensis in 2011 and has been recording records since 2013.
 Their discography now includes 14 albums.
-The 14th is called "Axis" and was released just a few days ago.
+The 14th is called "AXIS" and was released just a few days ago.

 **Anne:**  Hi, Dani!
 Thank you for your time!
 How are you doing?
-How was the release of your new album "Axis"?
+How was the release of your new album "AXIS"?
 It is really awesome, by the way!

 ## "I released my new album on October, 9th"